Jocasta (Marvel Comics): Marvel Zombies 3

 Jocasta's next mission is with A.R.M.O.R., to retrieve a blood sample from a living human of the Marvel Zombies universe.
 Machine Man accompanies her and Portal transports them there.
-Jocasta, Machine Man ran into Vanessa Fisk, the wife of the zombified Kingpin.
+Jocasta and Machine Man run into Vanessa Fisk, the wife of the zombified Kingpin.
 With Vanessa's permission, they extracted a blood sample from Vanessa.
 Machine Man remained behind to attack the zombies, and Jocasta is forced to leave Machine Man behind when Portal returns to collect them.
-The two later rejoined and reconciled at A.R.M.O.R. after the zombie threat was (albeit temporarily) neutralized.
+The two later rejoined and reconciled at A.R.M.O.R. after the zombie threat was temporarily neutralized.

 The Initiative

 Jocasta is a member of the New Mexico Fifty State Initiative superhero team known as the Mavericks, alongside a Skrull posing as veteran hero She-Thing.
 Jocasta searches for her teammate and tracks her signal to the home of Chuck & Hal Chandler.
 She retrieves Devil-Slayer from the Hawaii team, and they teleport to where the new 3-D Man, the Skrull Kill Krew, Komodo and Hardball, to join them in the fight against the Skrulls.
 Jocasta and Dice confronted a Skrull posing as Skyhawk, but had a hard time getting through the crowd to stop Skyhawk.